gustawalk/EldenRing-Death-Counter/README.md

 - Better way to change the main language ✔
 - Support to more resolutions
 - Easier way to change settings ✔
+- Make it compatible with Linux based system

 ## How to use
-You can follow the Setup area or clone this repo and install all the required libs, when you run the file for the first time will be created a config.json and language.json in **C:/Users/(your user)/EldenRingCounter/** in Windows and **~/EldenRingCounter** in Linux based systems.
-When you open the executable, first, will open a configuration window, then you can select which monitor the elden ring is running, which language and the text that will apear before the death counter.
+You can follow the Setup area or clone this repo and install all the required libs, when you run the file for the first time will be created a config.json and language.json in **C:/Users/(your user)/EldenRingCounter/**.
+When you open the executable, first, will open a configuration window, then you can select which monitor/video source the elden ring is running, which language and the text that will apear before the death counter.

 ### Supported languages